-It’s been such a challenge to clean up my daily routine and eliminate as many toxins as possible.
-In all honesty, I still haven’t been able to find a shampoo/conditioner to replace my toxin-filled brands.
+It’s been such a challenge to clean up our home and eliminate as many toxins as possible.
 It can not only be challenging to find products of quality and performance, but also able to fit into my monthly budget.

-Here are JUST A FEW ingredients in popular cosmetics and body care products that cause endocrine (such as thyroid, hormonal imbalance), reproductive (such as miscarriage, infertility, PCOS, endometriosis, birth defects, and uterine fibroids), immune (such as lupus), and neurological disruptions.
+These are JUST A FEW of the toxic ingredients found in popular cosmetics and body care products that cause endocrine disruptions (such as thyroid, hormonal imbalance), reproductive (such as miscarriage, infertility, PCOS, endometriosis, birth defects, and uterine fibroids), immune (such as lupus), and neurological disruptions.

 Triclosan is an ingredient that is added to some antibacterial soaps and body washes, toothpastes, and some cosmetics that are regulated by the FDA.It also can be found in clothing, kitchenware, furniture, and toys that are not regulated by the FDA.
 This chemical mimics two hormone – estrogen and thyroid hormones – and has been linked to disruption of hormone functions, muscle functions, and and failure of heart and skeletal functions.
 It is a registered pesticide.
 There have been ongoing studies regarding the safety of this ingredient and its presence in our many body products.
 The studies have strong evidence that the chemical is of concern to both human and environmental health.